Skip to main content

 2. https://www.memoryplugin.com (base URL with auto-discovery)

-• Set type to "http" if your client requires it
+• Set the type to "http" if your client requires it.

-• If your client asks for static credentials, use the local server instead
+• If your client insists on static credentials, use the local server instead.

 Clients without native remote support

-If your client doesn’t support remote MCP servers yet, you can use a local proxy like mcp-remote:
+If your client cannot talk to a remote MCP server yet, run a local proxy like mcp-remote:

 {